isomerpages/isomerpages-govtech/media/events/_posts/2023-04-12-smart-nation-and-digital-government-industry-briefing-2023.md

 Upon confirmation of your registration, you will receive an email with a QR code closer to the event date.
 Do keep a look out for it in your mailbox!

-For any questions, do get in touch with us at <IB2023@knoxx.sg>
+For IB 2023 queries, please contact our event management partner at <IB2023@knoxx.sg>

 More details on *#SmartNationIB* will be shared here and across our social media channels.
 We look forward to seeing you!